Tag: children’s fiction

 Any avid reader has their favourite characters, whether they be from classic fiction, much-loved children’s literature, or contemporary novels.
 Quite a few characters have given their names to words relating to their traits or appearance – Eeyoreish, for instance, appears in our dictionaries as an adjective meaning pessimistic or gloomy, based on Eeyore from A.A. […]more

-You’ve heard of a writer called Lear?
-His two hundredth birthday’s this year.
-They called him absurd But he wrote undeterred, That remarkable writer called Lear.
 If there were no other reason to remember Edward Lear with fondness (and there are, in fact, very many), his popularization of the limerick would be enough.
 Like so many children, I was always delighted to come across limericks.
 My favourite was about the young man of Nepal, who went to a fancy dress ball. […]more

-Last week saw the 108th birthday of Dr Seuss, the pen-name of Theodor Seuss Geisel (1904–1991).
-An American writer of hugely successful books for children, he was born in Springfield, Massachusetts.
+Dr Seuss, the pen-name of Theodor Seuss Geisel (1904–1991), was an American writer of hugely successful books for children.
 And to Think That I Saw it on Mulberry Street (1937) introduced Seuss’s iconic visual and verbal style.
 This was further extended in the ‘Beginner Book’ series, of which The Cat in the Hat (1957) was […]more